Issue Two:

 We accept both 2D and 3D visual art.
 You may submit up to five pieces per submission.

 Please submit a well-lit, high-resolution PNG file of your work.
 Portrait orientation is generally preferred for 2D works, but not required.
-Include the title in the file name, but do not include your name on the artwork itself or in the file name, as all submissions are reviewed anonymously.
+Include the title in the file name, but do not include your name on the artwork itself or in the file name, as all submissions are reviewed blindly.

-Each poem should be uploaded as a separate PDF, with 12-point Times New Roman font and double spacing.
+Each poem should be uploaded as a separate PDF, with Times New Roman font and double spacing.
 Include the title and genre in the file name, and on the top of the document.
-Do not include your name within the document or in the file name, as all submissions are reviewed anonymously.
+Do not include your name within the document or in the file name, as all submissions are reviewed blindly.

 Poetry:

 Flash fiction should not exceed 750 words.
-Short stories must range from 750 to 3,500 words.
-Memoirs may be up to 2,000 words.
+Short stories must exceed 750 words.
+All other forms have no word limits.

 Prose: